What to Pack for a Cruise to Alaska: 28+ Must-Have Essentials

 2. Insulated Jacket

 For an Alaska cruise, a hooded insulated jacket, preferably water-resistant or waterproof, is great for staying warm.
 Temperatures can swing from 60˚ F to 30˚ degrees F in hours.
-An insulated jacket can also be worn as a mid-layer under a waterproof outer layer if needed.
+If needed, an insulated jacket can also be worn as a mid-layer under a waterproof outer layer.

 Pin